-Serves as the primary liaison between the Head of School and the Board of Trustees, providing support for meetings, retreats, and board activities, including scheduling and overseeing full board and committee meetings and other Board related events.
-Other responsibilities in support of the board include, but are not limited to, the following:
+Serves as the primary liaison between the Head of School and the Board of Directors, providing support for meetings, retreats, and Board activities, including scheduling and overseeing full Board and Committee meetings and other Board related events.
+Other responsibilities in support of the Board include, but are not limited to, the following:

 Taking and distributing meeting minutes.

-Adhering to compliance with applicable rules and regulations set in bylaws regarding board and board committee matters, including advance distribution of materials before meetings in electronic/paper format.
+Adhering to compliance with applicable rules and regulations set in bylaws regarding Board and Board Committee matters, including advance distribution of materials before meetings.

 Proactively participates as an adjunct member of the Leadership Team including assisting in scheduling meetings, attending all meetings, drafting preliminary agendas, taking minutes, and managing action items.

-Edits and completes first drafts for written communications to external stake holders Strategic Initiatives.
+Edits and completes first drafts for written communications to external stake holders.

 Strong organizational skills that reflect ability to perform and prioritize multiple tasks seamlessly with excellent attention to detail.

-Very strong interpersonal skills and the ability to build relationships with stakeholders, including staff, board members, external partners and donors.
+Very strong interpersonal skills and the ability to build relationships with stakeholders, including faculty and staff, Board members, external partners and donors.